rollbar/docs/guides/resolved-in-version.md

 You can track which versions or revisions your errors are resolved in.
 When resolving items within Rollbar, you have the option of entering a revision or version number.
 If one is entered, it will appear in the item’s status history to let anyone looking at the item better understand specifically when it was fixed.

-This version can be combined with a new code_version parameter set in the configuration options of the latest versions of our notifiers.
+This version can be combined with a new code_version parameter set in the configuration options of the latest versions of our Rollbar SDKs.
 This can be set to either a numerical value (eg. 1, 24, 300), a semantic version value (eg. 1.0.3, 2.9), or a Git revision SHA.
-Here are examples on how to set this parameter in our JavaScript and Ruby notifiers:
+Here are examples on how to set this parameter in our JavaScript and Ruby SDKs:

 In the JavaScript snippet: